-The Council will use the results of the stock condition surveys to produce investment plans over the next 5 and 30 years.
+The Council will use the results of the stock condition surveys to produce updated annual and 10 years investment plans.
 The Council will carry out surveys to all properties on a 5-year cycle.

 The Council will have high quality stock condition data to ensure: